shawnoster/whiskeyandcode/content/posts/antsle-nano-home-assistant.md

 There's a lot of other great stuff you can do with Home Assistant and I barely scratch the surface with mine but here's what I have configured.

 * At 7:45am HA turns on the XBox in my office, starts playing a looping YouTube channel, and turns on my office lights at 70%
-* Scanning different QR codes will play various artists and playlists via my Sonos system
+* Scanning different QR codes will play various artists and playlists via Spotify on my Sonos system
 * All office temperature data is logged to InfluxDb and Grafana
 * Integrated [OwnTracks](https://owntracks.org/) to serve as a "Find a Friend" location service, except the data goes directly to my private cloud

-## Parting Thoughts

-* HA is
+* When my partner's phone MAC address is detected on our home network, a bulb in my office blinks twice